BrandonTang89/PyAudioVisualiser/README.md

 <li>Pygame</li>
 </ol>

+Scipy and Pygame can be installed using pip (after downloading python 3.7+)
+<pre> pip install scipy pygame</pre>

+This program has only been tested on windows thus far

+# Getting Started
+AudioVisualiserGUI.pyw allows for GUI file name input (unfortunately does not support copy and paste)<br>
+AudioVisualiserGUI.exe (in the release) can be used for people without the required dependencies but doesn't allow customisation :(<br>
+AudioVisualiserConsole.py uses a command line for name input <br>

+File path is written relative to the songs_file variable which defaults as '' (meaning the file path is relative to exe/py file)

+<b>NOTE: Python only accepts sound files encoded in .wav format</b><br>
+One can use the console lame.exe application to convert mp3 files to wav files using the following command in the terminal
+<pre> lame.exe some_mp3.mp3 some_wav.wav</pre>

+# Customising the Visualiser
 The first 6 variables can be edited to suit your viewing experience.
 <pre>
 songs_file                   #Directory To Search For Songs :) [the path finding is relative to this]